 Should You Try a Fasting Diet?

 There are countless types of diets out there, ranging from keto diets and cutting out carbs to paleo diets and the Atkins diet.
-The choice is overwhelming, but a common theme for many is to focus heavy on calorie counting and restricting certain foods.
+The choice is overwhelming, but a common theme for many is to focus heavily on calorie counting and restricting certain foods.
 For the most part, many of these diets are unsustainable and leave people with an unhealthy relationship with food, seeing it as nothing more than a bunch of numbers or something to be avoided.

 Fasting Diet Tips